surfingjoe/One_Public_Subnet_Basic_Web_Server/readme.md

 [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 ```
 Note:  You don't have to install these requirements into your desktop.
-It is certainly quite feasible to use a virtual desktop for your development environment using tools like Oracle's virtualbox or VMware Workstation or Player, or Mac Fusion or Mac Parallels.
-Perhaps an AWS Workspace or AWS Cloud 9 environments.
+You can use virtual desktops instead or cloud based desktops.
+For example running a Linux platform like Ubuntu using Oracle's Virtualbox then install the requirements within that development environment.
+Or perhaps use AWS Cloud 9 environment.
 ```

 ## Configuration